$R^3_{\lambda}$ inspired black holes: Noncommutative space, (blurred) delta function and EFE

+This is in agreement with the Schwarzschild-like class of solutions that has been studied in \cite{rev4, rev5, rev6}{}.
+The generating action has been discussed in \cite{rev2}{}.

-Since we are looking for a single function $f(r)$ we only need one of the EFE, let us take $G_0^0 = 8 \pi T_0^0$.
+Since we are looking for a single function $f(r)$ we only need one of the EFE, let us take $G_t^t = 8 \pi T_t^t$.
 From it the solution follows as

-Recall that $g_{00}=f$, therefore if we want the solution to approach Schwarzschild solution for $r \gg \lambda$, we need to set $C=2M$.
+Recall that $g_{tt}=f$, therefore if we want the solution to approach Schwarzschild solution for $r \gg \lambda$, we need to set $C=2M$.
 For the rest of this paper we will be needing only the time component of the metric tensor,

 Let us pause for a brief comment.
-The stress-energy tensor violates the weak energy condition (see \cite{Carroll}) for $r<2\lambda$, which signalize a quantum repulsion (preventing the matter from collapsing into a singularity).
+The stress-energy tensor violates the weak energy condition (see \cite{Carroll}) for $r<2\lambda$, which signalizes a quantum repulsion (preventing the matter from collapsing into a singularity \cite{rev4, rev6}{}).
 The strong energy condition is violated between black hole horizons.
 This might either be an artifact of the semiclassical approach, or a signal of negative energies present.
-In \cite{Barcelo} it is argued that the energy conditions are becoming obsolete, being violated even in classical theory; namely, local conditions are not satisfied for scalar fields with nonminimal coupling to gravity, and even averaged conditions do not always hold if the field reaches transplanckian values.
+In \cite{Barcelo} it is argued that the energy conditions are becoming obsolete, being violated even in classical theory; namely, local conditions are not satisfied for scalar fields with nonminimal coupling to gravity, and even averaged conditions do not always hold if the field reaches trans-Planckian values.
+This issue has already been addressed in a more general context in \cite{rev4, rev5, rev6}{}.

-The particular form of the stress-energy tensor followed from the postulate of $T_{00}$ and from the requirement of Schwarzschild-like form of $g_{\mu \nu}$.
-However since we will be using only the $g_{00}$ component our results hold also for different completions of $T_{\mu \nu}$, which might be free of (strong condition) violations.
+The particular form of the stress-energy tensor followed from the postulate of $T^t_t$ and from the requirement of Schwarzschild-like form of $g_{\mu \nu}$.
+However, since we will be using only the $g_{tt}$ component our results hold also for different completions of $T_{\mu \nu}$, which might be free of (strong condition) violations.
+Generality with respect to a different choice of (regular) matter distribution has been discussed in \cite{rev7}{}, we will address this issue in Section 4.